nouvalkaff/TesPermataIndonesia/README.md

 -------------------------------------------------------------------------------
-How to use on Heroku Server:
+How to use the app on Heroku Server:

 1. The using of app on Heroku server can be seen within documentation link below
 -------------------------------------------------------------------------------